kubernetes-sigs/azuredisk-csi-driver/deploy/example/snapshot/README.md

-# Azure Disk Snapshot feature
+# Snapshot feature

+> From version 1.26.4, you can take cross-region snapshots by setting the `location` parameter to a different region than the current cluster

 - [Use velero to backup & restore Azure disk by snapshot feature](https://velero.io/blog/csi-integration/)